sachamasry/klepsidra/README.md

   * Display tags for open and closed timers
   * Report on aggregate time spent, or timed, by tag, reporting on tag _show_ page
+  * Restyle timer listings, giving more visual value to the time recorded, rather than the times the timer was started and stopped

 * Ensure a second warning message is displayed to the user, ensuring they truly understand the impact of deleting the timer